 Often, a private business's success depends on the management talents and efforts of one or two persons or a small group of persons.
-The death, disability or resignation of one or more of these persons could have a material adverse impact on a Partner's operations or ability to access additional capital, qualified personnel, expand or compete.
+The death, disability or resignation of one or more of these persons or a failure of any succession planning efforts could have a material adverse impact on a Partner's operations or ability to access additional capital, qualified personnel, expand or compete.
 See also, "Risk Factors - Operational and Financial Risk Factors Relating to our Business" and "Our Partners and we rely heavily on key personnel".